-From the examples shown in Section 2, it is clear that, in order to achieve scalability as a function of speed, tasks have to be fully preemptive and cannot block on shared resources.
-In Section 4 we present a communication mechanism which allows tasks to exchange data asynchronously, without blocking on mutually exclusive buffers.
+From the examples shown in this section, it is clear that, in order to achieve scalability as a function of speed, tasks have to be fully preemptive and cannot block on shared resources.
+In Section 5 we present a communication mechanism which allows tasks to exchange data asynchronously, without blocking on mutually exclusive buffers.
 Moreover, to avoid the negative effects of a permanent overload caused by a speed reduction, tasks periods need to be specified with some degree of flexibility, so that they can be resized to handle the overload condition.
 As an overload is detected, period adaptation can be performed using different methodologies.

-In this paper, rate adaptation is performed using the elastic model [8, 10], according to which task utilizations are treated like springs that can adapt to a given workload through period variations.
+For example, rate adaptation can be efficiently performed using the elastic task model [8, 10], according to which task utilizations are treated like springs that can adapt to a given workload through period variations.
 The advantage of the elastic model with respect to the other methods proposed in the literature is that a new period configuration can easily be determined on line as a function of the elastic coefficients, which can be set to reflect tasks' importance.
 Once elastic coefficients are defined based on some design criterion, periods can be quickly computed on line depending on the current workload and the desired load level.
+The elastic model will be presented in the next section, whereas the elastic compression algorithm will be briefly recalled in Section 6.1.